Fire Clownfish

 Rarely Compatible

-Larger predators such as Groupers, Eels and Lionfish should not even be considered as they will prey upon your beautiful new clownfish.
-Sharks, Snappers and Scorpions will also most likely see them as dinner too.
+Larger predators such as Groupers, Eels, and Lionfish should not even be considered as they will prey upon your beautiful new clownfish.
+Sharks, Snappers, and Scorpions will also most likely see them as dinner, too.

-Feeding Your Fire Clownfish
+Feeding Your Clownfish Tomato

-These fish are omnivores and in the wild will feed on algae, copepods, small crustaceans and even fish eggs.
+These fish are omnivores and, in the wild, will feed on algae, copepods, small crustaceans, and even fish eggs.
 In the tank, you will need to provide them with a diet of 50/50 plant and meaty foods.
-They may feed on some of the algae in your aquarium but should be provided with pellets and flake foods that contain spirulina.
-Meaty options can include brine and Mysis shrimp, fresh or thawed marine preparations and minced fish or shrimp flesh.
+They may feed on some of the algae in your aquarium, but should be provided with pellets and flake foods that contain spirulina.
+Meaty options can include brine and Mysis shrimp, fresh or thawed marine preparations, and minced fish or shrimp flesh.
 Be sure to feed them 3-4 times daily with roughly the amount they can consume in about 3 minutes.

 More Information